 Below are a few other examples of some of the many famous people who have become identity theft victims over the years.

 A married couple got caught in 2013 after assuming the identities of NBA player Carmelo Anthony, rapper 50 Cent, and various other celebrities.
 Their credit card details were taken, which was later used to spend almost half a million dollars on jewelry, vehicles, and more.

-In that case, the identity thieves were not able to get away with the crime but they were specific with their targets.
-By selecting a high profile celebrity, and especially a basketball player or rapper, they managed to bypass a lot of security barriers.
+In that case, the identity thieves could not get away with the crime but were specific with their targets.
+By selecting a high profile celebrity, especially a basketball player or rapper, they bypass many security barriers.
 The biggest difference is that these people are known for lavish spending, so the card companies are less likely to step in on suspicious transactions.

 The identity thief was eventually arrested and charged for the crimes.
-Tiger Woods was brought to court to testify his innocence; the thief ended up with a “200 years to life” sentence as a result of his criminal record.
+Tiger Woods was brought to court to testify his innocence; the thief ended up with a “200 years to life” sentence due to his criminal record.

 The 2001 Busboy Incident

-There was an identity thief arrested back in 2001 for apparently defrauding over $80 million from high-level business professionals, celebrities, and many others.
+An identity thief was arrested back in 2001 for apparently defrauding over $80 million from high-level business professionals, celebrities, and many others.
 There were over 200 stolen identities in total; the thief was later found guilty and sentenced to 11 years.

 The thief managed to compromise many financial accounts of high-profile individuals.
-Some of those that were defrauded include Oprah Winfrey, Warren Buffett, Ted Turner, George Soros, George Lucas, Martha Stewart, and Steven Spielberg.
+Some of those defrauded include Oprah Winfrey, Warren Buffett, Ted Turner, George Soros, George Lucas, Martha Stewart, and Steven Spielberg.